 Jill turns in an assignment that doesn't fit what you were looking for.
 Because it seems she has misunderstood the assignment, you turn it back to her with "Please See Me" on it so you can discuss it with her.
 Two weeks later she still hasn't come to see you and has now turned in another assignment with the same problem.

 What do you do?

 - Attempt to deal with the problem face-to-face and quickly.

-Try to establish a rapport with Jill to build trust & avoid a possible confrontational situation.
+- Try to establish a rapport with Jill to build trust and avoid a possible confrontational situation.

 Jim performs poorly on the first exam in your class partially because he was unable to finish the exam in the time allotted.
 Jim asks if you can give him extra time on the second exam.